-If you have had a sense of keen touch with nature and had felt the rhythm and the effervescence of the ecological aesthetics, then you could well appreciate why ecotourism is fast becoming a big business in the world economy.
+If you have had a sense of keen touch with nature and had felt the rhythm and the effervescence of the ecological aesthetics, then you could well appreciate why ecotourism and wildlife reserves are fast becoming a big business in the world economy.
 From South America to Europe and from Australia to Asia and down to Africa, tourists have traversed the world to observe nature and have a feel of its naturality.

 Tourism, in its broadest sense, has been one of the worlds fastest-growing industries in the past several decades.
 The industry started waxing in the mid-twentieth century and has continued to grow with no signs of halting or waning any time soon.
 In 1950, there were 25 million international tourists.
 Twenty years later, that number increased to 183 million, and then more than doubled within eighteen years, representing 25 percent of international trade in services.
 In 2017, there were a teeming 1.3 billion international tourists, generating 1.6 trillion dollars.
 The World Tourism Organization projects that the number of international arrivals will reach 1.8 billion by 2030.

 Eco-tourism which is a specialized form of tourism with concentration on aspects of nature like vegetation, biotic components, wildlife and/or the overall ecosystem, and sometimes cultural history of pristine environments is one of the fastest growing aspect of tourism, especially in developing countries where the resources are in abundance.
 Tourists from the wealthy countries have increasingly sought unspoiled and pristine destinations, many of which are located in the developing world.
 Africa in particular has a great touristic attraction because of its highest holding of mammals and primates.
 Fifty percent of international visitors to Kenya want to view wild animals.
 According to Eltringham (1984), the main reason tourists visit Africa is to view games.